melezhik/swat/README.md

     HELLO WORLD

 Another intresting idea about set_response feature is a _conditional_ http requests.

-Let say we have \`POST /login' action to enable user authentication, this is a simple swat story for it:
+Let say we have \`POST /login' request for user authentication, this is a simple swat story for it:

     # login/post.txt
     200 OK

 Good.
-But what if I need skip authentication phase under some conditions, like if I have already done it somewhere before?
+But what if you need to skip authentication under some conditions, like if you are already logged in before?
+We could write such a code:

+    # login/post.txt
+    generator:
+    $logged_in ? [ 'I am already logged in' : '200 OK' ]

+    # login/hook.pm
+    if ( ... check if user is logged in .... ){
+        set_response('I am already logged in');
+    }

 # Redefine http resouces

-*modify_resource(ref to sub)*
+*modify_resource(CODEREF)*

 To modify existed resource use modify_resource function: